AnggaR96s/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## Why do bees hum?
+Because they don't know the words.